 What's the best programming language for an AI chatbot?

 Python.
-Python is currently the most popular language for creating an AI chatbot, as most developers find it extremely easy to learn and work with.
-It’s also the best choice for natural language processing, as the initial Natural Language Toolkit (NLTK) was written in Python.
+Python is currently the most popular language for creating an AI chatbot, and it’s the best choice for natural language processing, as the initial Natural Language Toolkit was written in Python.

 Java.
 Since AI programming is based on the use of algorithms, Java is also a good choice for chatbot development.
 Java features a standard Widget toolkit that makes it faster and easier to build and test bot applications.